Live Streaming vs. Podcasting: What Broadcasters Need to Know

 It’s a good idea to have a list of talking points so that you can stay on track and cover everything you thought about before you started recording.

-Before you start recording, use the restroom so you aren’t interrupted in the middle of a great thought.
-It is also a good idea to grab a drink in case your get thirsty or your throat gets dry from talking.
+Before you start a podcast recording, use the restroom so you aren’t interrupted in the middle of a great thought.
+It is also a good idea to grab a drink in case you get thirsty or your throat gets dry from talking.
+If you’ve watched a few of the best business podcasts, it’s not uncommon seeing glasses of water in front of the hosts.

 4. Edit and Upload